washtubs/vim-vinegar/README.markdown

 > dressing.
 I mean that they don't mix well!
 > - Drew Neil

+Update: This fork of vinegar.vim works with NERDTree instead for a better user
+        experience.

 You know what netrw is, right?
 The built in directory browser?
 Well, vinegar.vim enhances netrw, partially in an attempt to mitigate the need for more disruptive ["project drawer"][Oil and vinegar] style plugins.